 Some of the details shared include a way to fight illegitimate mattress scavenging and rebuilding operations which are deemed unhealthy and dangerous to mattress buyers due to their unsanitary nature.
-Used mattresses also hurts industry reputation something that a national Mattress Recycling Act could help combat.
+Used mattresses also hurt industry reputation something that a national Mattress Recycling Act could help combat.

 The new recycling program would function along with federal oversight from the U.S. Commerce secretary, and would also supply “an industry-led, efficient solution to the challenge of recycling used mattresses,” ISPA said.

-Once a national measure is passed, the national recycling program would only begin after industry members have been able to state their opinions on the planned national recycling solution and have voted on the proposal through a bedding industry wide referendum.
+Once a national measure is passed, the national recycling program would only begin after industry members have been able to state their opinions on the planned national recycling solution and have voted on the proposal through a bedding industry-wide referendum.

 Approximately 7 years ago there were but a handful of legitimate mattress recovery and recycling operations and today the number has increased to nearly 30.
 This has been something that ISPA has encouraged.

-This is happening none to soon.
+This is happening none too soon.
 The industry and consumers have had the issues brought to the forefront in countless blogs, special investigations most notably on Dateline NBC.
 The common theme in these expose’ are the illegitimate practices of deceitful companies who deceive unsuspecting consumers with unsafe, unhygienic mattresses.
-Additionally such practices threaten the industry and they feel they must come up with a way to end this practice to not only protect consumers but also to protect the reputation of the bedding industry.
+Additionally, such practices threaten the industry and they feel they must come up with a way to end this practice to not only protect consumers but also to protect the reputation of the bedding industry.